kakyoism/karagen/README.md

 - `accompaniment.wav`
 - `vocal.wav`

-The first file is what you want.
+**The first file is what you want**.
 Congratulations!
 Now you have your pseudo-instrumental version of your favourite song.

 Finally, let's start working on our hit cover `^_^`.